The Culture Patterns Framework

 “Does this change who we are?”

-Change occasionally calls into question whether the path ahead will take organizations away from who they are.
-But the truth is that a change in culture patterns does not necessitate a drift away from an organization’s identity.
-However, new and dramatic culture patterns have the potential for transformative shifts in organizational identity.
-The Framework provides a lens through which to identify these shifts, and navigate them with care.
+Change occasionally raises questions about whether the path ahead will take organizations away from who they are.
+However, a change in culture patterns does not necessitate a drift away from an organization’s identity.
+New and dramatic culture patterns have the potential for transformative shifts in organizational identity.
+The Framework provides a lens through which to identify these shifts and navigate them with care.

 Culture (and people) power change.

-We believe in the fundamental power of the collective, and in a participatory model of change.
-Organizational shifts have real impacts on the lives of those doing the work.
-The Framework also acknowledges the power they have to affect change.
-By reaching out intentionally to those doing the work, organizations can move more thoughtfully through communications, strategy, and implementation.
+Everyone has a hand in crafting culture.
+While organizational shifts have real impacts on the lives of those doing the work, the Framework also acknowledges their power to affect change.
+Assessment helps organizations move more thoughtfully through communications, strategy, and implementation towards a participatory model of change.

 Dive Deeper into Organizational Culture.

-If you’re eager to see how we can be your guides through your culture journey, check out our services or send us an email at hello@culturepatterns.org.
+If you’re eager to see how The Project can guide you through your culture journey, view the project services or email hello@culturepatterns.org.